-The Speaker will not normally select any amendment that was considered, or could have been considered in committee, or amendments that were ruled inadmissible in committee.
+The Speaker will not normally select any amendment that was considered or that could have been considered in committee or amendments that were ruled inadmissible in committee.

 When deliberations at report stage are concluded, a motion is put forward to approve the bill (with any amendments).
 The question is put immediately, without amendment or debate.
 The wording of the motion will vary depending on whether or not the original bill was amended, and on the stage at which the amendments were made.